antfarmar/Unity-Reference/README.md

     }
 }
 ```
+* Common pattern handled by Coroutines:
+  * Operations that take more than 1 frame
+  * Don't want to block execution
+  * And want to know when finished running
+  * Examples:
+    * Cutscenes, Animation
+    * AI Sequences/State Machines
+    * Expensive Operations

-Coroutines also admit a nice, slick, readable game loop:
+* Coroutines also admit a nice, slick, readable game loop:
 ```csharp
 void Start() {
     // ... other start code ...